Skip to main content

 Notifying other users

 You can use the Notify: User Roles and the Notify: Emails inputs of the Step to set up notifications about your deploy.
+Click the input names to reveal more information about how to configure them.

 3. Optionally, set the Enable public page for the App? input of the Step to true so the Step enables the public install page for your app.